 The 2016 Napa Cellars Dyer Vineyard Syrah Rosé is pinkish-orange in the glass and shows a pronounced sweetness of fruit aromatics including watermelon and strawberry.
 Easy drinking and fairly light on the palate, this wine goes down quickly.
 Decent acidity with flavors of currant and raspberry.
 Is crisp but not tart on the finish.

 The Napa Cellars 2015 Zinfandel shows notes of tobacco smoke, cracked black pepper and spicy plum and dark cherry aromas on the bouquet.
 As it breathes becomes a little floral.
 Shows a sweetness of fruit on the palate – a lighter style Zinfandel with good acidity.
 Shows flavors of tart plum and other red fruits with light well-integrated tannins – along with a bit of wood spice on the finish.

-During one of our visits we tried the 2006 Sauvignon Blanc; this is a crisp steely wine with lots of citrus notes on the nose.
+During one of our early visits we tried the 2006 Sauvignon Blanc; this is a crisp wine with citrus and mineral notes on the bouquet.
 The palate is very clean and you will probably pick up some pineapple flavors.
-Their 2006 Chardonnay is from vineyards south of Napa which are located in cooler growing climates than up valley.
+The 2006 Chardonnay is from vineyards south of Napa which are located in cooler growing climates than up valley.
 A small percentage of the fruit for this wine is from the well-known Hudson vineyard in the Carneros region.
 There are hints of pineapple on the bouquet and the mouth feel is round and creamy with notes of vanilla.

 NOTE: This review has been identified as needing a *major* update.